 Training, qualifications & experience

 I trained at the Inter-Psyche Training Institute in Kent and gained an accredited Diploma in Integrative Counselling.
 Inter-Psyche is the only counselling and psychotherapy training centre based within the NHS and trains student to BACP (British Association for Counselling and Psychotherapy) accredited diploma standard.

-I also work for The Bariatric Consultancy and deliver 10-week intensive one to one CBT counselling.
-This counselling focuses on addressing peoples relationship to food and developing new coping strategies.
-The aim of these sessions is to help people to better understand their triggers to disordered eating and to explore alternative strategies when they are dealing with life events and trauma without resorting to food.
-I also set goals to improve self-esteem and improve eating behaviours and help people to think positively about themselves and help them implement change.
+I previously worked for The Bariatric Consultancy and delivered 10-week intensive one to one CBT counselling.
+This counselling focused on addressing people’s relationship to food and developing new coping strategies.
+The aim of these sessions were to help people to better understand their triggers to disordered eating and to explore alternative strategies when they are dealing with life events and trauma.
+I also set goals to improve self-esteem and improve eating behaviours and helped people to think positively about themselves and help them implement change.

-I also work for St. Christopher's Hospice, providing 12-week one-to-one bereavement support which provides people with a space to talk about the consequences of their loss and how they are grieving.
-In these sessions I work with people to help them think about any changes they may need to make and find a way to a new life that includes remembering the person who has died in the way that they want.
+I previously also volunteered at St. Christopher's Hospice, providing 12-week one-to-one bereavement support which provided people with a space to talk about the consequences of their loss and how they were grieving.
+In these sessions I worked with people to help them think about any changes they may need to make and find a way to a new life that includes remembering the person who has died in the way that they wished.

 Further Training & Continuing Professional Development: